Chafeek Tomeh, MD, is a head and neck surgical oncologist at Banner MD Anderson Cancer Center in Gilbert, Arizona.

-Human papillomavirus, or HPV, is a common cause of cervical cancer in women, and tonsil and tongue cancer (oropharyngeal), anal cancer and genital cancers in both men and women.
-Medical experts recommend vaccination at the age of 11 to 12 years of age to prevent HPV-associated cancers.
+Answer: Human papillomavirus, or HPV, is a common cause of cervical cancer in women, as well as tonsil, tongue cancer (oropharyngeal), anal cancer and genital cancers in both men and women.
+Medical experts recommend vaccination beginning at the age of 9 to prevent HPV-associated cancers.
 We know the immune system at that age is fully ready to respond and develop the proper immunity to HPV, and that vaccination is more effective when given at an early age.
 Though most people will be exposed to HPV at some point in their lives, national vaccination rates for the virus remain low.

 There are no symptoms associated with HPV infection until it starts forming warts or causing cancer.
 While women can get screened for changes on the cervix with Pap smears, there is no way to screen for the other cancers caused by the virus.
 Researchers are working to improve this, so hopefully there will be additional screening tools in the near future.